teusH/MySense/docs/gps.md

 enable_uart=1
 ```
 In other circumtances for Pi3:
+0. The most simple route we used was to use the `sudo raspi-config` script and use the menu `interfaces` -> serial -> disable console and enable serial hardware, and reboot.
+You should be able to `ls /dev/ttyS0`.
+If not try step step 1 etc. If so install `apt install gpsd`, set in `/etc/defaults/gpsd` DEVICES to `DEVICES=/dev/ttyS0`, enable `START=true`, connect gps module (3V3!!, Grnd, Tx->Rx, Rx -> Tx) and start the deamon `sudo systemctl restart gpsd`.
+Install `gpsd-clients` and see if `gpspipe -w -n 15` shows gps data.

 1. make sure UART is not used by kernel:
 Check first if at boot /dev/ttyAMA0 or ttyUSB0 is used somehow: